 With national innovation strategies focused primarily on achieving dominance in artificial intelligence, the problem of actually regulating AI applications has received less attention.
 Fortunately, cities and other local jurisdictions are picking up the baton and conducting policy experiments that will yield lessons for everyone.

-Together with the NYU Center Responsible AI, The GovLab will seek to develop a interactive repository and a set of training modules of Responsible AI approaches at the local level.
+Together with the NYU Center for Responsible AI, The GovLab will seek to develop an interactive repository and a set of training modules of Responsible AI approaches at the local level.
 The NYU Center for Responsible AI is a comprehensive laboratory that is building a future in which responsible AI is the only kind accepted by society.
 Its Applied Research Lab is conducting use-inspired research and building open-source tools and frameworks for responsible AI, equitable data-sharing, and increased transparency of socio-technical systems.
 Its Talent and Education Program is developing standardized curricula to educate computer science and data science students, current practitioners in the workforce, and members of the public about responsible AI.
 Its AI for Good startup program tackles societal problems that are otherwise overlooked in pursuit of broad capital market opportunities.LEARN MORE

 Use the form below to share examples of AI Localism or to express your interest in collaborating with us on the AI Localism program.